Information for George Washington Study Abroad Students

 You will receive guidance on applying for a visa once your application to study at Queen's has been approved.
 Please note only the International Student Support team can provide advice and guidance on visas and immigration at Queen's.
 Academic and support staff are not permitted to give visa and immigration advice.

-Remember for any minor ailments it is recommended you visit a pharmacy where a pharmacist can provide free advice.
+For any minor ailments it is recommended you visit a pharmacy where a pharmacist can provide free advice.
 You will however have to pay a small charge for any over the counter treatments they recommend.
-The closest pharmacies to campus are located on the Stranmillis Road, Botanic Avenue and Urban Pharmacy on the Dublin Road.
+The closest pharmacies to campus are located on the Stranmillis Road, Botanic Avenue and Dublin Road.

 International students who are studying at Queen's for less than six months on a Visitor Visa for Study are unable to undertake paid or voluntary work.
 You are however allowed to undertake volunteering activities, but you must be careful these do not meet the definition of voluntary work.
 All activities advertised by Volunteer SU meet the definition of volunteering, so we recommend you speak with the Volunteer SU team in the first instance.
 If you are unclear on what meets this definition you should speak with our International Student Support team, who can give advice on your visa and immigration permissions.